Steampunk Dinner Party Ideas- tips for recipes, games and decorations

 You can’t induce Tesla to turn up with his latest machine for your delight and edification, but you can partake of Victorian parlour games which can be played at the dinner table or saved for after the meal.

 Suggested Steampunk theme: Give a name to this event, claiming it is the first gathering of an esteemed and discreet Explorers’ club.
 Encourage guests to bring a single steampunk artefact (either crafted or otherwise) and give a short speech to the assembled guests on how they acquired it.
-They may bring a “phoenix” feather, or a Martian skull, or a submarine so small it’s invisible to the naked eye, or a crocheted Cthulhu, or their first ever attempt at taxidermy… who knows what such esteemed explorers might have found on previous travels?
+They may bring a “phoenix” feather, or a Martian skull, or a submarine so small it’s invisible to the naked eye, or a crocheted Cthulhu, or their first-ever attempt at taxidermy… who knows what such esteemed explorers might have found on previous travels?

 Before the dinner party begins you may wish to indulge in a spot of tea-duelling, a favourite steampunk pastime.
-For this you will, naturally, need tea mugs.
-Ahem.

 It’s an unfortunate truth; you haven’t got two brass farthings to rub together.
 Nevertheless, point your guests in the direction of the Mookychick DIY Steampunk style guide for cheap costume ideas for the night.
 Insist on formal attire and take your guests’ hats and coats at the door (or get your monkey butler to do it).